 If society will not admit of a woman’s free development, then society must be remodeled. ~ Dr. Elizabeth Blackwell

-National Women Physicians Day recognizes not only the strides that have been made by generations of women doctors but that a balance must be struck that allows women to succeed professionally while balancing family.
-Join National Women Physicians Day in celebrating these accomplishments and supporting women physicians as colleagues, friends, family and doctors.
+National Women Physicians Day recognizes the strides made by generations of women doctors.
+The observance also recognizes that we must strike a balance that allows women to succeed professionally while supporting a family.
+Join National Women Physicians Day in celebrating these accomplishments and supporting women physicians as colleagues, friends, family, and doctors.

 HOW TO OBSERVE #NationalWomenPhysiciansDay

-On February 3rd we are asking not only the medical community, but also our larger community of patients, families, and the public to celebrate National Women Physicians Day in hospitals and clinics, medical schools and on social media.
-This is an exciting time for medicine as we are connecting virtually and creating a collective voice that can be used to create positive changes for physicians and patients alike.
+On February 3rd we are asking not only the medical community, but also our larger community of patients, families, and the public to celebrate National Women Physicians Day in hospitals and clinics, medical schools, and on social media.
+We are in an exciting time for medicine.
+We are connecting virtually and creating a collective voice that can be used to create positive changes for physicians and patients alike.
 Use #IAMBLACKWELL, #WomensDocsInspire and #NWPD to share on social media.

 NATIONAL WOMEN PHYSICIANS DAY HISTORY